 83 research institutes

-More than 21,400 people are employed at the MPG.
+More than 21,600 people (scholarship holders and staff) are employed at the MPG.
 The MPG headquarters is located in Munich.

 Max Planck Institutes conduct basic research in the interest of the public.
 The fields of research are natural sciences, life sciences, social sciences and the humanities.
 Some institutes also perform services for university research, providing equipment and facilities to researchers, such as telescopes, large-scale equipment, specialised libraries and documentary resources.

 Max Planck Institutes frequently build international networks to create the critical mass for specific research topics.
-The fact that MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide is evidenced by more than 6,900 foreign visiting and junior researchers at Max Planck Institutes and over 2,000 ongoing international research projects with more than 5,000 partners in over 120 countries around the world in 2012.
+The fact that MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide is evidenced by the fact that there were approx. 6,000 foreign visiting and junior researchers at Max Planck Institutes and over 4,500 ongoing international research projects with more than 5,400 partners in over 120 countries around the world in 2012.